 This trial is a practical experiment to investigate how best land managers could use sheep to control substantial giant hogweed (Heracleum mantegazzianum) infestations – in this case in a woodland site.
 Where giant hogweed has taken over in an area it can be difficult, time consuming over a number of years and expensive to tackle the problem and normally requires the use of herbicides.
 This trial is assessing the opportunity of using sheep to control hogweed at a site near Macduff at the bottom of the River Deveron catchment.

 In our first year (2019) we found that sheep did a fantastic job in controlling hogweed but there were signs that areas were overgrazed leaving bare patches which could encourage more or new hogweed growth.
 In 2020, we halved the number of sheep grazing the site but found that while hogweed control was maintained some overgrazing was still present.
-We intend to further reduce grazing pressure in 2021 and continue to monitor the effect of this both in terms of maintaining effective hogweed control and on other vegetation present.
+In 2021, grazing pressure was further reduced, by utilising the same number of sheep as in 2020 but reducing the time spent grazing on site.
+This resulted in effective giant hogweed control while minimising detrimental impacts on other ground flora.
+In 2022 we will maintain the same grazing pressure as in 2021 and continue to monitor the effect of this, both in terms of maintaining effective hogweed control and on other vegetation present.

 A previous sheep grazing trial, by the Deveron, Bogie and Isla Rivers Charitable Trust at Auldtown (near Huntly) in 2013, showed that in a controlled environment, sheep successfully grazed and controlled giant hogweed in an infested field with no ill-effects to the sheep.